-OMOTOLA JALADE EKEINDE SCORES A ZERO on the Hollywood Richter scale.
+NIGERIAN ACTRESS OMOTOLA JALADE EKEINDE scores a zero on the Hollywood Richter scale.
 She has never starred in a major motion picture.
-Her most recent films, Ije and Last Flight to Abuja, mean nothing to devotees of Netflix and Lovefilm.
-She recently met Steven Spielberg and Daniel Day Lewis, both of whom had previously never heard of her, despite her having starred in over 300 films.
-And yet she’s bigger across the African diaspora than Halle Berry, and her TV show pulls more viewers than Oprah’s and Tyra’s at their height, combined.
+Her recent films, Ije and Last Flight to Abuja, mean nothing to devotees of Netflix and Lovefilm.
+In 2013 she met Steven Spielberg and Daniel Day Lewis, both of whom had previously never heard of her, despite her having starred in over 300 films.
+And yet she’s bigger across the African diaspora than Halle Berry, and her TV show pulls more viewers than Oprah Winfrey's and Tyra Banks’s at their height, combined.
 She is the first African celebrity ever to amass over one million Facebook likes, and in 2003 she was honoured in Time’s prestigious list of the 100 Most Influential People In The World, alongside Kate Middleton, Michelle Obama and Beyoncé.

 But mention her name to most people within the Western hemisphere, and they’ll reply, “Omotola who?”

 “I went to Tesco recently, and they practically had to shut down the store when people recognised me,” she says.
 “I actually got scared.”

 Within this age of global hyper communications, how can this kind of thing happen to an actress who is virtually unknown over here?
-The answer is, because she has made her name exclusively within Nollywood — the fledgling, low budget, high output Nigerian film industry that is rapidly making its mark internationally, and which churns out more English language movies than Hollywood or Bollywood — somewhere between a staggering 1,000 and 2,000 a year for the straight-to-video market.
+The answer is, because she has made her name exclusively within Nollywood — the low budget, high output Nigerian film industry that is rapidly making its mark internationally, and which churns out more English language movies than Hollywood or Bollywood — somewhere between a staggering 1,000 and 2,000 a year for the straight-to-video market.